 The unemployment in the UK is coming down despite the high political and economic uncertainties prevailing for over the years especially after the Brexit agreement.
 According to reports released in September 2018, the unemployment rate in the UK is at the lowest level, it is 4%.
 The figures of people without a job were highly welcomed by the Work and Pensions Secretary- Esther McVey.
 According to reports, there are almost 1.36 million unemployed people.
 The figure is 55,000 down since July 2018 and 95,000 down since September 2017.
 The employment rate for the people aged from 16 to 64 years was recorded at 75.5 %.
 The unemployment rate is a universal problem but the UK Govt. has made special arrangements to financially help the jobless people survive with a better focus on getting the job at the earliest; the financial help for unemployed comes in the form of unemployment benefits or job seekers allowance.

-Three types of Unemployment Benefits
+Three types of Unemployment claim benefits in the UK

 There are 3 types of unemployment benefits or Jobseeker’s Allowance (JSA):